Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 Information and Tutorial Resources

-To understand the basics of energy and power, please click on MHI 101 Power and Energy tutorial + calculator.
-Public-Private partnerships exist all over the world to improve energy efficiency.
+To understand the basics of energy and power, please click on the MHI 101 Power and Energy tutorial + calculator.
+Public-private partnerships exist worldwide to improve energy efficiency.
 Some are briefly discussed below.
 The following external links are provided as a public service and are not intended to create relationships.

 Environment Help: The generation, conversion, and use of energy can affect the environment.
 The United States EPA’s regulatory and voluntary programs foster more responsible production and use of energy resources.
 The link below lets you learn about important energy topics and locate information about EPA energy programs.
 EPA Clean Energy contact: State Utility Commission Assistance (202) 343-9631. http://epa.gov/energy.
-Today, you may be able to quickly capture the value of energy savings to you with many of the programs offered by various governments and utility companies.
-MHI can suggest methods to help you establish energy efficiency with MHI products and technologies.
+Today, you may be able to quickly capture the value of energy savings through many programs offered by various governments and utility companies.
+MHI can help you establish energy efficiency with our products and technologies.
 Below are US-based links to online resources and programs that offer incentives and rebates for energy efficiency and emissions compliance.
 There are similar energy programs in almost all countries.
 You could use some of these programs to secure low-cost loans, grants, and energy rebates to purchase MHI energy-efficient products.
-For many typical configurations and uses, the GAXP and Airtorch® efficiencies could allow about 10kW savings, Cascade e-Ion and OAB solutions may allow over 100kW, and more.
+For many typical configurations and uses, the GAXP and Airtorch® efficiencies could allow about 10kW savings; Cascade e-Ion and OAB solutions may allow over 100kW, and more.
 MHI furnaces also offer Fiberfree™ insulation and special nanostructured roof hangers.
 Please get in touch with MHI and join the SAVINGS newsletter.

-Regulations and Green Offerings: Pressure certificates, ASME, and local government regulations vary considerably and could change, so please confirm with local authorities.
-Steam generators that operate at One Atmosphere (like OABs and HGAs, and others) may not need certifications.
-Please click here to review some of the codes posted on the web.
+Regulations and Green Offerings: Pressure certificates, ASME, and local government regulations vary and may change.
+Please confirm with local authorities.
+Steam generators operating at One Atmosphere (such as OABs, HGAs, and others) may not require certification.
+Please click here to review some of the codes posted online.

 * Based on 2015-2016 Estimates